How can I contact you?

 Breakfast club which is FREE starting at 8am

-Afterschool we have our club which opens until 6pm at a small cost of £6 per child per day.
+Afterschool we have our club which opens for a small cost of £5 up to 5pm and £10 up to 5pm per child per day.
 A light tea can also be provided at a small additional cost.

 Please enquire at the office for more detail.